s-ol/alive/docs/guide.md

 the symbol that the scope is defined as and the name of the module that is loaded do not have to be the same, you could call the alias whatever you want:

+    #(this not possible with import!)
     (def fancy-math (require "math"))
     (trace (fancy-math/+ 1 2))

-In practice, this is rarely useful, which is why the [import][] shortcut exists.
-The full version of [import*][], on the other hand, defines every symbol from the imported module individually.
-The expanded version is the following:
+Most of the time the name of the module makes a handy prefix already, so [import][] can be used to save a bit of typing and make the code look a bit cleaner. [import*][], on the other hand, defines every symbol from the imported module individually.
+It could be implemented with [use][] like this:

     (use (require "math"))
     (trace (+ 1 2))